Membership of NACCHO is open to member organisations of our State or Territory peak Aboriginal Community Controlled Health Organisations

 Under the Articles of Association NACCHO Membership does not permit:

-- organisations controlled by Government to any extent
+- organisations controlled by Government to any extent; and

 - organisations that do not provide holistic comprehensive primary health care services.